ChaoranHu/coga/cran-comments.md

 ## Newer Version of R package coga

 The R package coga 1.1.0 has already in CRAN.
 This is the next version of coga.
-The version number of this package is 1.1.0.9000.
+The version number of this package is 1.1.1.
+In this release, we modified autoconf per CRAN's suggestions.